Leo Tolstoy

 5

 One of the human being’s bad qualities consists in his loving and respecting himself and wishing the best for himself.
 But woe to him if he loves only himself: he will want to be great, and will discover that he is insignificant; he will want to be happy, and will find himself miserable; he will want to be perfect, and will find himself full of faults; he will want people to love and respect him, and will see that his shortcomings repulse others and make them despise him.
-Seeing that his wishes have not been realized, such a human being pursues the most criminal course of action: he begins to hate the truth that goes counter to his wishes; he wants to destroy this truth and, because he is unable to do this, he tries to distort the truth in both his and other people’s minds whenever he can; and thereby he hopes to hide his shortcomings not only from others, but from himself as well.
+Seeing that his wishes have not been realized, such a human being pursues the most criminal course of action: he begins to hate the truth that goes counter to his wishes; he wants to destroy this truth and, because he is unable to do so, he tries to distort the truth in both his and other people’s minds whenever he can; and thereby he hopes to hide his shortcomings not only from others, but also from himself.

 — Pascal